calthejuggler/objectepisodes.com/README.md

 This project is written in ReactJS and was built with [Create React App](https://github.com/facebook/create-react-app).

-Most of the styling uses [Bootstrap](https://getbootstrap.com/docs/4.4/) and the databasing, storage and authentification are all done using [Google Firebase](https://firebase.google.com/docs/).
+Most of the styling uses [Bootstrap](https://getbootstrap.com/docs/4.4/) and any custom styles are written in [Sass](https://sass-lang.com).
+The databasing, storage and authentification are all done using [Google Firebase](https://firebase.google.com/docs/).

 Want to help?